Telephone Management Policy

 This policy applies to all Postal Service personnel and contracted vendors.
 It applies to all information resources, technologies, services, and communications that are part of the Postal Service network.

-Home-Based Telephone Lines: USPS will not fund for any telephone services at homes for any employees.
-This includes voice lines as well as any Internet services including DSL or Cable modems.
+- Home-Based Telephone Lines: USPS will not fund any telephone services at homes for any employees.
+This includes voice lines as well as any Internet services including digital subscriber lines (DSL) or cable modems.

 GETS may be provided to employees performing National Security or emergency Preparedness functions for the Postal Service.